Coronavirus lockdowns have sent pollution plummeting. Environmentalists worry about what comes next.

 The coronavirus pandemic's impact on pollution and climate changeMarch 31, 202004:34

-Though the science is far from clear, plastic makers have long lobbied that single-use plastics are safer and more sanitary than reusable alternatives.
-Plastics Industry Association CEO Tony Radosewski recently stressed the need for more single-use plastics to combat the spread of the virus in a March 18 letter to the U.S. Department of Health and Human Services.
+Although the science is far from clear, plastic makers have long argued that single-use plastics are safer and more sanitary than reusable alternatives.
+Plastics Industry Association CEO Tony Radosewski recently stressed the need for more single-use plastics to combat the spread of the virus in a letter March 18 to the U.S. Department of Health and Human Services.

 And it seems that many lawmakers are listening.